 Her publications include NGOs, Urban Health and the Poor, and articles on right to health, poverty and human need, HIV/AIDS, and human rights perspectives in social work.
 She has guest edited the first special issue on “Social Work Education in Asia: New Horizons’’ of the Social Work Education the International Journal published by Taylor and Francis, UK.
-She has published more than 40 articles in national and international journals and books and led at least 20 research projects as principal investigator for national and international organisations.
-She is member of several editorial boards of international journals and of the Indian Journal of Medical Research.
+She has published more than 40 articles in national and international journals and books and led at least 20 research projects as principal investigator for national and international organizations.
+She is a member of several editorial boards of international journals and of the Indian Journal of Medical Research.

 Prof. Nadkarni initiated the Integrated Rural Health and Development Project in the tribal areas in Shahapur, Thane district.
 In 1993, she established Cell for AIDS Research Action and Training (CARAT).
-She initiated the development of the HIV/AIDS Counselling policy which was integrated in the national policy document on AIDS prevention and control in India.
+She initiated the development of the HIV/AIDS Counselling policy which was integrated into the national policy document on AIDS prevention and control in India.
 “HIV Sensitive Social Protection: A Four State Utilization Study” sponsored by UNDP served as an important advocacy tool for improving the outreach and quality of the social protection programmes for HIV/AIDS affected people in India.
-CARAT resulted in a project of capacity building in HIV/AIDS Counselling in institutions of higher learning funded by the Global Fund called Saksham.
+CARAT resulted in a project of capacity building in HIV/AIDS Counselling in institutions of higher learning funded by the Global Fund called Saksham